addyosmani/backbone-fundamentals/backbone-fundamentals.md

     },

     // Helper for using layouts.
-    useLayout: function(name) {
+    useLayout: function(name, options) {
-      // If already using this Layout, then don't re-inject into the DOM. if (this.layout && this.layout.options.template === name) {
-        return this.layout;
+      // Enable variable arity by allowing the first argument to be the options
+      // object and omitting the name argument. if (_.isObject(name)) {
+        options = name;
       }

+      // Ensure options is an object.
+      options = options || {};

-      // If a layout already exists, remove it from the DOM. if (this.layout) {
+      // If a name property was specified use that as the template. if (_.isString(name)) {
-        this.layout.remove();
+        options.template = name;
       }

-      // Create a new Layout.
-      var layout = new Backbone.Layout({
+      // Create a new Layout with options. var layout = new Backbone.Layout(_.extend({
-        template: name,
-        className: 'layout ' + name,
-        id: 'layout'
-      });

-      // Insert into the DOM.
-      $('#main').empty().append(layout.el);

-      // Render the layout.
-      layout.render();
+        el: "#main"
+      }, options));

-      // Cache the reference.
+      // Cache the refererence.
-      this.layout = layout;
+      return this.layout = layout;

-      // Return the reference, for chainability.
-      return layout;
     }
   }, Backbone.Events);

 });

 ```

-Additional files have been stubbed, but for the purposes of brevity we will not be exploring them in detail.
-For those curious about the `backbone.layoutmanager` files added, [Backbone.LayoutManager](https://github.com/tbranyen/backbone.layoutmanager) is a Backbone plugin that provides a foundation for assembling layouts and views within Backbone.
-It is a Backbone Boilerplate dependency.
+Note: JST stands for JavaScript templates and generally refers to templates which have been (or will be) precompiled as part of a build step.
+When running `bbb release` or `bbb debug`, Underscore/Lo-dash templates will be precompiled to avoid the need to compile them at runtime within the browser.

 ### Creating Backbone Boilerplate Modules